thomasjbarrett82/RecipesMarkdown/Brown Rice.md

 - Instant Pot:

-  - Cook on high for 15 minutes
+  - Cook on high/porridge for 15 minutes

   - Natural release for 5 minutes